kf8a/2018-data-management-workshop/PITCHME.md

-For example in this spread sheet we have the species and sex combined in one column a better way to handle it would be split out the species and sex into their own column like this:
+For example in this spread sheet we have the species and sex combined in one column a better way to handle it would be split out the species and sex into their own column like this

 ---

 ![](http://www.datacarpentry.org/spreadsheet-ecology-lesson/fig/single-info.png)